 Line-up: Lung (c) – Petrescu (Săndoi 60), Iovan, Rednic, Andone, Rotariu – Sabău (Muzsnay 70), Popescu, Hagi – Lăcătuş, Dumitrescu (Klein 60)

-These results meant that Romania had now scored only 1 goal in their last 4 internationals.
-Had Romania lost their good form from 1988?
+Another goalless match, meaning that Romania had now scored only 1 goal in their last 4 internationals.
+Were they out of form?
 There must have been nerves ahead of the two deciders against Denmark later that autumn.

-Romania rediscover shape just in time to qualify for Italia’90.
+Strengthened by the return of Lăcătuş and the introduction of Popescu as libero, Romania rediscover shape just in time to qualify for Italia’90.
 It is Balint, who makes his first appearance in the qualifiers, who becomes the hero with two goals.
-But it is a very open-ended game, and Romania were living dangerously for long periods before finding the third goal.
+But it is very much an open-ended game, and Romania were living dangerously for long periods before finding the third goal.
 There is some bitterness, though, as Hagi is sent off and now will miss the first match of the 1990 World Cup.

 Romania started strongly, but in the end only just managed to qualify after beating a much improved Denmark at Ghencea.
 Their campaign got off with a perfect start against Bulgaria (a) and Greece (h).
 In fact, Romania’s luck appeared to have gone with the exit of Miodrag Belodedici.
 With the flight of the impressive libero, Romania had a hard time securing the points against Greece (a) and Bulgaria (h).
 Despite this, they were still the better team in their matches, but didn’t look that convincing anymore.
 Hard to explain everything by the absence of Belodedici, but it had to count for something.